Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

-Cookie lovers, this one is for you.
-If you loved my chocolate chip cookies, cookie dough stuffed dates, cookie dough ice cream, or edible cookie dough, you’re going to love this chocolate chip skillet cookie.
+If you loved my vegan & gluten-free chocolate chip cookies, cookie dough stuffed dates, vegan cookie dough ice cream, or healthy edible cookie dough, you’re going to love this chocolate chip cookie skillet!

-If you’ve never had a cookie skillet, allow me to explain, because it’s one of my all-time favorite desserts, and making a vegan and gluten-free version felt absolutely necessary.
+If you’ve never had a cookie skillet before, allow me to introduce you to one of my all-time favorite desserts, because making a vegan and gluten-free version felt very necessary.

-Imagine a giant, soft-baked chocolate chip cookie with crispy edges, a gooey center, and pools of melty chocolate throughout.
-Now imagine it baked in a cast iron skillet, topped with scoops of ice cream, a drizzle of date syrup, and finished with flaky sea salt.
+Picture a giant soft-baked chocolate chip cookie with crispy golden edges, a gooey center, and pools of melty chocolate in every bite.
+Now bake it in a cast iron skillet, top it with scoops of vanilla ice cream, drizzle it with date syrup, and sprinkle with flaky sea salt.
+It’s warm, cozy, indulgent, and absolutely meant to be eaten straight from the skillet with a spoon.

-This cookie skillet is made with just a few simple pantry staples, which means you’re already halfway to cookie skillet goodness!
+This recipe is made with simple pantry staples, which means you’re already halfway to cookie skillet goodness!

 - Almond Flour: Keeps the center soft, tender, and slightly chewy.
 Use blanched almond flour for the softest texture.